 Educating, Nurturing, and Enhancing "Whole Child" Development

-Having grown from an early childhood program to addressing the needs of Middle School students over almost 40 years, we learned to embrace all of the above theories in our progressive educational setting.
+Having grown from an early childhood program to addressing the needs of Middle School students for more than 40 years, we learned to embrace all of the above theories in our progressive educational setting.
 Our goal has always been to offer the best, most comprehensive programming to meet the full range of individual needs of each of our students, while being mindful of the varying rates of learning and abilities each possesses.

 We seek students of diverse talents, backgrounds, experiences and cultures who will benefit from an environment that encourages academic, social, emotional, physical, moral, creative, and cultural development.
 We are committed to educating students to be independent thinkers, resourceful problem-solvers, good citizens, life-long learners and well-rounded individuals.

 Our Educational philosophies can be summed up as being developmentally appropriate, academically rigorous, pluralistic, 21st Century learning focused, responsive, family-oriented and whole child at the core.

 By integrating the above theories and philosophies, we offer our students an opportunity to flourish in a culture that promotes a love of learning and supports a seamless learning experience.
 It also allows us to tailor programs to encourage children to excel in areas of strength and interest and to be mentored, individually, through those in which they need more time.
 Through this type of curriculum and delivery system, we are achieving our goals of helping each unique child be the best he/she can be and providing each with the tools necessary to thrive and succeed in the global future.